xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/custom_css.md

 ![custom_JS.png]({{site.baseurl}}/attachments/ref_10vugyja/custom_JS.png)

-Custom javascripts are stored in one file and are added to the <HEAD> tag after all style files applied.
+Javascripts are stored in one file and both custom CSS and JS are added to the <HEAD> tag after all style files applied.